discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 (In the picture above, the non-selected edges between nodes of a fragments are more transparent, because they will not be useful anymore.)

-So now for the second phase, every fragment choses the *lightest out-going edge* that is the lightest among all edges that have exactly one extremity in the fragment.
+So now for the second phase, every fragment chooses the *lightest out-going edge* that is the lightest among all edges that have exactly one extremity in the fragment.